davatorium/rofi/doc/rofi.1.markdown

 Pressing the `accept-custom` binding (`control-enter` or `shift-enter`) will run a command on the window.
 (See option `window-command` );

+If there is no match, it will try to launch the input.

 ### run

 Shows a list of executables in `$PATH` and can launch them (optional in a terminal).